This is a dictionary of power and social-dynamics definitions, including seduction, persuasion, manipulation, and life strategies.

 Explanation: Covert aggression is often hidden with indirect talk, humor, nonverbal expressions of disapprova but without words, and/or sayings or expressions which seem to apply to the victim but are not directly addressing the victim.

 Covert aggression can be highly upsetting because the victim knows it’s aggression, but cannot easily address it without in turn looking overly aggressive or touchy.

-Once attacked, the covert aggressor will often pretend he “meant no harm” and “was just joking”, and frame the victim as “overreacting” and “overly-aggressive over nothing”.
-Handling covert aggression requires a certain mastery level of power dynamics.
+Once attacked back, the covert aggressor will often pretend he “meant no harm” and “was just joking”, and frame the victim as “overreacting” and “overly-aggressive over nothing”.
+Handling covert aggression requires a certain mastery of power dynamics.

 Example: this Goodfellas’ example.
 “This kid was great.
 They used to call him Spitshine Tommy.
 He’d make your shoes look like fu*kin’ mirrors He was terrific, he was the best.
 He made a lot of money too, ah salud, Tommy.”